bharel/mkdocs-render-swagger-plugin/README.md

 </br>
 <small>
-Disclaimer: This plugin is unofficial, and is not sponsored, owned or endorsed by mkdocs, swagger, or any other 3rd party.
+Disclaimer: This plugin is unofficial, and is not sponsored, owned or endorsed by mkdocs, swagger, or any other 3rd party.</br>
 Credits to @aviramha for starting this project.
 </small>